A Room Defined!

 We installed open shelving that was designed to store the dishes needed for each meal – casually stacked, and within the reach!
 The kids can help set the table and participate in the fun of preparing a meal.
 A chalk wall in the breakfast nook ( behind the fireplace) is a fun touch that posts the dinner menu and motivates the kids to suggest upcoming meal ideas!
 Sunday pancakes?
 Taco Tuesdays?

 Although the space had plenty of natural light and beautiful views of the marina, there was a partition wall and sliding door that separated the nook from the living area making it look even smaller.
 Eliminating the wall and door created an open, airy space with no obstructed view.
+A healthy home means a better you, check out detail reviews of vigrx plus to make yourself healthier.

 A creative design plan from https://www.bentragerhomes.com.au/our-home-designs/double-storey-home-designs/ can take small spaces from cluttered and unusable to functional and fun!